 While lost sales are a big problem for any Amazon seller, a more concerning issue is the time and money needed to get products back up and running.
 For example, the product below went out of stock for over a week.
 The seller worked to get inventory into Amazon’s fulfillment center and through the receiving process.
 As you can see, in that time the Sales Rank (green dotted line) for this product dipped severely.
 Before it went out of stock, this product was at a sales rank of 1,850!
 While it was out of stock, it dropped to over 16,000.

 When the product was restocked, Sales Rank jumped back up.
 However, it took nearly two weeks to return to its previous sales rank!

 The effect on advertising is even more telling.
 While products are out of stock, advertising stops running and the data stops coming in.
 When a product does come back into stock, it takes time to ramp the campaign back to previous performance and continue data gathering.

-Take a look at the campaign for this product in the 30 days leading up to the out of stock.
+Look at the campaign for this product in the 30 days leading up to the out of stock.
 We can see the spend and sales scaling well over this time period.

-Try using a 3rd party app – If you’d like a more advanced method of keeping track of your inventory, you may consider a 3rd party app to help you keep track of inventory and even provide alerts for when to ship.
+If you’d like a more advanced method of keeping track of your inventory, you may consider a 3rd party app to help you keep track of inventory and even provide alerts for when to ship.
 We recommend Restock Pro by eComEngine as a way to forecast and keep track of your inventory.